-- · Enable or disable vFlash SD card. - · Determine the vFlash SD card properties:
+- Enable or disable vFlash SD card. - Determine the vFlash SD card properties: - Name-Displays the name of the vFlash SD card. - Health-Displays health states such as OK, Warning, and Critical. - Size-Indicates the total size of the vFlash SD card.

-- · Name-Displays the name of the vFlash SD card. - · Health-Displays health states such as OK, Warning, and Critical. - Size-Indicates the total size of the vFlash SD card. - NOTE: In Lifecycle Controller GUI, size of the vFlash SD card is in MB/ 1000, which may not match with the size displayed on the other interfaces. - Available Space-Indicates the available size on the vFlash SD card to create a partition. - · Write Protected-Indicates if the write-protect latch on the vFlash SD card is set to on or off position. - Initialize vFlash Deletes all the existing partitions on the vFlash SD card.
+- Available Space-Indicates the available size on the vFlash SD card to create a partition. - Write Protected-Indicates if the write-protect latch on the vFlash SD card is set to on or off position. - Initialize vFlash Deletes all the existing partitions on the vFlash SD card.